verbb/super-table/README.md

 [error] [system.db.CDbCommand] CDbCommand::execute() failed: SQLSTATE[42000]: Syntax error or access violation: 1059 Identifier name 'craft_supertablecontent_NUMBER_HANDLE_elementId_locale_unq_idx' is too long.
 ```

 If you find this error, you will need to manually rename the provided table before performing the plugin update.
-Simple rename the table from `craft_supertablecontent_HANDLE_elementId_locale_unq_idx` to `craft_supertablecontent_NUMBER_HANDLE_elementId_locale_unq_idx` with `NUMBER` and `HANDLE` obviously specific to your particular table.
+Simple rename the table from `craft_supertablecontent_HANDLE` to `craft_supertablecontent_NUMBER_HANDLE` with `NUMBER` and `HANDLE` obviously specific to your particular table.
+This will be identified in the error line in your `craft.log` file.
 Perform the plugin update once you have renamed these tables.

 ## Thanks / Contributions